LukasW01/PostgreSQL-Backup/README.md

 # Info

 I would call myself a beginner with BASH.
 I did this script in my free time, apart from school.
-If you'd like to improve the two scripts, feel free to do it :D
+If you'd like to improve the two scripts, feel free to do it 😄

 # Planned improvements